Service dossiers and enlistment applications

 Find and view a World War I service record online

 All World War I service records (series B2455) have been digitised and are available to view online.
 Using NameSearch you can quickly find the service records of particular individuals.
-You can also browse service records by place of birth or enlistment through Mapping our Anzacs.

 - Go to NameSearch.